 Safety Tips for ATM Use

 Be ready, be alert, and be quick when using the ATM.
-Here are some tips which may make use safer:
+Here are some tips that may make use safer:

 When approaching the ATM, visually scan the area before getting out of your car.
 If you see something suspicious near the ATM, leave the area immediately and use another ATM.
 If you feel like something is "just not right" then play it safe and go to another ATM.

-- If you must go to the ATM after dark, then got to one located inside an open business, like a grocery store, or take a friend with you.
+- If you must go to the ATM after dark, then go to one located inside an open business, like a grocery store, or take a friend with you.